 I am SO EXCITED for this post!
 Our new kitchen is COMPLETE!
-We bought our fixer-upper one year ago this month and completely gutted the entire thing.
+We bought a 70-year-old fixer-upper and completely gutted the entire thing.

-We finally moved in on Halloween of 2020 even though the house wasn’t completed yet.
-We had to move because our lease was up and our new house was supposed to be finished in September (long story, I’ll share everything soon).
+When we moved in the house wasn’t completed but our rental’s lease was up.
+I didn’t extend It since we were supposed to be finished months earlier (long story, I’ll share everything soon).
 Anyway, we’ve been living in our house for over 4 months and are slowly finishing things as vendors become available.
-It’s been a journey and I am so relieved to have one room actually completed!
+It’s been a journey and I am so relieved to have one full room actually completed!

 Steve came up with the idea to move the kitchen to where the garage was.
 We originally converted the garage into a pantry, laundry room, and half bath (that we never really wanted) so it wasn’t a HUGE change- they already put up the wood frame, installed the floor, and plumbing, but that was it.
 We decided to nix the massive pantry and half bath and combine the laundry room and pantry into one.